Two Week Andaman Itinerary and Best Places to Visit in Andaman

 Go all the way to Little Andaman

-If you’re looking to get really off the beaten track, go all the way to Little Andaman Island.
-You cannot combine Little Andaman with the above two-week Andaman itinerary, but if you have more time, it is certainly possible to go there via government ferry from Haddo Wharf in Port Blair, You will need to check the schedule in Port Blair itself since it is subject to frequent changes.
+If you’re looking to get really off the beaten track, go all the way to Little Andaman island.
+You cannot combine Little Andaman within the above two-week Andaman itinerary, but if you have more time, it is certainly possible to go there via government ferry from Haddo Wharf in Port Blair, You will need to check the schedule in Port Blair itself since it is subject to frequent changes.
 Little Andaman is of the more off-track places to visit in Andaman, and we know that next time round, we will be including it on our Andaman itinerary!

 Find it on a map! – Haddo Wharf